hyplabs/hype-sol/apps/hello_world/readme.md

       hello_world = "BUhUbDumryZpuG2XKv8N1saRDXL9pMAKsJz6vGPd9ejA"
       ```

-1. Run `yarn` if you have not done so already
+1. Run `yarn` to install the needed unit-testing libraries

 1. Run the `hello world` local validator and test the initialisation via the command `anchor test`.
 You should see `1 passing (xxxms)`

 ## Using anchor in your own project